How To Let The Five Candles Of Advent Refresh And Renew

 Advent SeasonThe Wreath

-We celebrate Advent the four Sundays prior to Christmas.
+We celebrate Advent, the four Sundays before Christmas.
 Many use an Advent Wreath with five candles, one to be lit on each Sunday, with the fifth lit on Christmas Eve.
 As each candle is lit, a portion of the Christmas Story is remembered:

 • The third candle that symbolizes joy, is the “Shepherd’s Candle.”
 To the shepherd’s great joy, the angels announced that Jesus came to the humble, those without voice.
 In the liturgy, the color rose signifies joy, thus this candle is pink.